-Over your cat's lifetime, there may be times when you notice that your cat's fur may be missing fur, or it may be falling out or disappearing in clumps.
+Over your cat's lifetime, there may be times when you notice that your cat may be missing fur, or it may be falling out or disappearing in clumps.
 There are several reasons for feline baldness and hair loss, and getting to the bottom of them can help your cat lead a healthier, more comfortable life.

 While the appearance of your cat's hair loss may vary from animal to animal, there are several general causes that typically are behind the problem.

 If you notice that your cat is grooming, or scratching herself more than usual, leading to large patches of missing hair the cause may be attributed to stress.
 Take a look at your cat's environment and check for any changes that may have occurred.
 This may include: